lume/cli/README.md

 - Build a project's [TypeScript](https://www.typescriptlang.org) source code from its `src/` folder to a `dist/` output folder.
   - The output code is in standard ES Module format.
-- Ability to bundle a project's output code into `dist/global.js` for use in browser script tags.
-  - The `dist/global.js` file assings the exports of the project entrypoint onto a global object with the same name as the project, but camelCased, and without the package scope.
-For example, a package named `@foo/something-useful` would result in a global variable named `somethingUseful` containing the package exports.
-  - Allows for multiple global entry points to be specified (outputs multiple global scripts for use with script tags in `dist/global/`).
-See config options below.
 - Formats all code in a project with [`prettier`](https://prettier.io).
 - Run a project's tests (any files ending with `.test.ts` in the project's src/ folder).
   - Tests use [Jasmine](https://jasmine.github.io)'s `describe()`/`it()` functions for describing unit tests.
   - Tests run in Karma with karma-chrome-launcher, so all tests have access Chrome Browser APIs.
-  - If global scripts were built, it allows for testing those separately to ensure global builds works like with regularly-imported code.
 - Publish a project to NPM.

 ## Future Features